-Flipping a coin to make important life decisions is probably stupid.
+Flipping a coin to make important life decisions sounds pretty stupid, right?

 If you were deciding whether or not to go to the movies, sure.
-But doing it to decide if you should leave your job?
-Madness!
+But for deciding if you should leave your job?
+Absurd.

 Now, I know what you’re thinking.
 “Kevin, how on earth could you leave your fate to random chance like that, you idiot?”